littleactuary/littleactuary.github.io/_posts/blog/2015-10-30-Actuarial-applications-with-r.md

 date: 2015-10-30T15:39:55-04:00
 ---

-When I was at school, I did some simple projects with R. Most of them were written in a dirty way (all in a same R script).
+At school, I have done some simple projects with R. Most of them were written in a dirty way (all in a same R script).
 Then I had a chance to work with R more seriously during my two last internships.
 I have learned R by reading R programs developed by experienced actuaries.
 Of course they are not programmers, but their programs are well-structured and much more readable and understandable than mine.
 A well-structured program (especially when dealing with a complex problem) helps you easily verify and debug your code and help others (who have to audit or modify your code) understand it quickly and effortlessly.
 Here are some rules that I find very useful for deploying a program with R. I believe they are also true for almost other languages.

 ### #1: Moduling your program